If you're planning to celebrate Songkran in Bangkok, you're in for a crazy experience.

 Famous for its nightlife, RCA doesn't slow down during Songkran either.

-RCA also welcome two huge music festivals during Songkran, S2O Festival and Siam Songkran Festival (more on that below).
+RCA also welcomes two huge music festivals during Songkran, S2O Festival, and Siam Songkran Festival (more on that below).

-For EDM fans, Songkran is one of the best time of the year to visit Bangkok.
+For EDM fans, Songkran is one of the best times of the year to visit Bangkok.